 If you make your own glass cleaner at home, it’s important to make sure that you label the spray bottles.
 Leave it unlabeled and you are just asking for trouble.

 The good news?
-You can easily download and print off these labels to use any time you need them!
+You can easily grab these and print off these labels to use any time you need them!

 Natural Glass Cleaning Recipes